 - 2 large whole wheat flour tortillas

-- 1/2 can black beans, drained and rinsed if using canned
+- ½ cup cooked black beans, drained and rinsed if using canned

 - 3 tablespoons minced red onion

-- To make guacamole, slice avocado in half around the pit and spoon out the avocado into a bowl.
+- To make guacamole, cut avocado in half around the pit and spoon out the avocado into a bowl.
 Add in the onion, cilantro, garlic, and salt.
 Cut the lime in half and squeeze 1 to 2 tablespoons of lime juice over the guacamole and stir.
-Taste and adjust salt/lime juice as needed.
+Taste and adjust salt and lime juice as needed.

-- Spread about 1/4 to 1/3 cup guacamole in the center of the tortilla.
+- Spread about ¼ to ⅓ cup guacamole in the center of a tortilla.
 Layer half the rice, beans, cheese, lettuce, and onions on top of the guacamole.
 Roll into a burrito (see note) and tuck in the ends.

-- Heat a grill pan or panini press over low heat and place the burritos seem side down.
-Place a weight on top and let cook until tortilla is browning and crisp, 3 to 5 minutes on each side.
+- Heat a grill pan or panini press over low heat and place the burritos seam side down.
+Place a weight on top and let cook until tortilla is brown and crisp, 3 to 5 minutes on each side.
 Serve with remaining guacamole or salsa.

-I’m usually unwavering when it comes to changes in this burrito because I’m a guacamole lover.
-However, there have been a few variations throughout the years that can work with what you might already have on hand.
+I'm usually unwavering when it comes to changes in this burrito because I'm a guacamole lover.
+However, there have been a few variations throughout the years that have worked well with what I already have on hand.

-Tomatoes: the original recipe called for tomatoes both in the guacamole and in the burrito but I tomatoes are one of those items I really don’t eat during the winter and I don’t really add to my guacamole anymore.
-However, feel free to add them back in if desired.
+Tomatoes: the original recipe called for tomatoes both in the guacamole and in the burrito.
+However, tomatoes are one of those items I really don't eat during the winter and I don't really add to my guacamole anymore.
+But, if they're in season, feel free to add them back in if desired.

-Vegan: I love that the black bean burrito is heated long enough to make the tortilla crispy and start to melt the cheese but the cheese isn’t going to make or break the burrito.
-Feel free to ditch to keep it vegan.
+Vegan: I love that the black bean burrito is heated long enough to make the tortilla crispy and start to melt the cheese but the cheese isn't going to make or break the burrito.
+This burrito ban be made without cheese to keep it vegan.

-Homemade Tortillas: If you have a bit of extra time, try your hand at some homemade flour tortillas.
-I love these Einkorn tortillas or use whole wheat flour in place of the Einkorn (I love this Ivory wheat flour from Bob’s).
+Homemade Tortillas: If you have a bit of extra time, try making homemade flour tortillas.
+I love these Einkorn tortillas or use whole wheat flour in place of the Einkorn (I love this Ivory wheat flour from Bob's Red Mill).